hol137/doc-latex/README.md

 **General Notes:**
 ======

-1. For help you can contact the author at: kourgeorge/at/gmail.com.
-2. You can use, redistribute and do whatever with this project, however, the author takes no responsibility whatever usage of this project.
+1. You can use, redistribute and do whatever with this project, however, the author takes no responsibility whatever usage of this project.
-3. If you start another project based on this project, it would be nice to mention/link to this project.
+2. If you start another project based on this project, it would be nice to mention/link to this project.
-4. You are very welcome to contribute to this project.
+3. You are very welcome to contribute to this project.